List of Japanese dishes: Alcoholic beverages

-Sake (酒) is a rice wine that typically contains 12%–20% alcohol and is made by a double fermentation of rice.
-Kōjji fungus is first used to ferment the rice starch into sugar.
+Sake (酒) is a rice wine that typically contains 12–20% alcohol and is made by a double fermentation of rice.
+Kōji fungus is first used to ferment the rice starch into sugar.
 Regular brewing yeast is used in the second fermentation to make alcohol.
 At traditional meals, it is considered an equivalent to rice and is not simultaneously taken with other rice-based dishes.
 Side dishes for sake is particularly called sakana (肴, 酒菜), or otsumami おつまみ or ate あて.

 Shōchū is a distilled beverage, most commonly made from barley, sweet potatoes, or rice.
 Typically, it contains 25% alcohol by volume.